kmathewmk/scte35-threefive/README.md

-# threefive is a SCTE-35 parser, SCTE-35 decoder, SCTE-35 encoder and SCTE-35 converter.
+# threefive is a SCTE-35 parser, SCTE-35 decoder, SCTE-35 encoder, SCTE-35 injector and SCTE-35 converter.

 <br> `Parses` __SCTE-35__ from multiple streams in `MPEGTS` and `Multiple Program Transport Streams`
 <br> `Parses` __SCTE-35__ from  Cues encoded in`Base64`, `Bytes`, `Hex`, `Integers`.
 <br> `Parses` __SCTE-35__ from  `files`, `http(s)`, `Multicast`, `UDP` and even `stdin` _( you can pipe to it)_.
 <br> `Parses` __SCTE-35__ from streams converted to `bin data` ( _type 0x06_ ) by `ffmpeg`.
+<br>`Encodes` __SCTE-35__ to Base64, Bytes, Hex, Integer, Json ,Xml, or MPEGTS packets.
 <br>
 ## Latest version is v2.4.85
 _Released 10/21/2024_